 Q35.
 If my insurance company has participated in VHIS, when will it arrange migration for me?

 Please check with your insurance company direct.

-We anticipate that most insurance companies will arrange migration for existing customers as soon as possible.
+Most insurance companies have arranged or are planning to arrange migration for existing customers as soon as possible.
 In any event, the offer of migration must be made within 10 years starting from the full implementation of VHIS on 1 April 2019.

 The migration arrangement may take one of the following forms -